comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/03_binary_classifier.md

 3. [Build the Model](#build-the-model)
 4. [Train and Evaluate the Model](#train-and-evaluate-the-model)

-!!! info "Overview of Binary Classification"
+!!! info "Overview of Classification"
     <figure markdown="span">
       ![](img/bc_ga.png){ width="600" }
       <figcaption>Generated with [Napkin](https://app.napkin.ai/)</figcaption>
     </figure>

-## Binary Classifiers
+## Classifiers

 In the previous section, we predicted numeric values using in a regression model.
 However, deep learning is not limited to predicting numbers but classes as well.
 So how do we do this?